 19 Best Egg Laying Chicken Breeds: With Name and Pictures

-Selecting an excellent egg laying chicken is most important if you need many fresh eggs all year long.
+Selecting an excellent egg-laying chicken is most important if you need many fresh eggs all year long.
 So, let’s start the list of chickens that will lay plenty of eggs with their pictures and name.

-When you provide all that is required for your hen, you can be sure to collect eggs daily.
-Chickens have several benefits apart from the production of eggs.
-The egg laying chicken will also provide you with meat and manure, which you will use to do organic farming at no extra cost.
+The egg-laying chicken will also provide you with meat and manure, which you will use for organic farming at no extra cost.

 Also read: Black Chicken Eggs: Real or Fake ‘Let’s Find Out’?

-List of 19 Best Egg Laying Chicken Breeds (With Pictures and Name)
+List of 19 Best Egg-Laying Chicken Breeds (With Pictures and Name)

 1. Leghorn Chicken